Ubud Story Walks

 Whether you’re exploring Ubud’s narrow streets or moving through a crowded market, Permisi will come in handy.

-9. Maaf (Sorry)
+9. Maaf (Sorry in Balinese)

 Maaf means “sorry” and is another important word to know in Bali.
 Whether you bump into someone accidentally or need to apologize for something, Maaf is a polite way to express your regret.